danibaur/bimm143_github/README.md

 # bimm143_github
-my classwork for bimm 143!
+my classwork for bimm 143 at ucsd